Updated: September 1, 2022

-If you’re employed, then learn all your HMO benefits and take advantage of it.
+If you’re employed, then learn all your HMO benefits and take advantage of them.
 If you’re a freelancer, then get health insurance, even if it’s just PhilHealth.

 But more importantly, take care of yourself and don’t abuse your body.
 Invest in a sport and start living an active lifestyle while you’re still young.

 The stock market is a high-risk investment.
 But given that you’re still young, you can afford the risk – especially if you’re buying good companies that have long-term growth potential.

 Apart from investing in knowledge about the stock market, remember that when it comes to stocks – the longer that you’re in it, the safer your investment becomes.

 Based on the history of the Philippine Stock Market, all index stocks bought before 2009 are currently net positive.

 Don’t know what companies to buy?
 Then check out this post: The Best Philippine Stocks For Long Term Investment

 6. POOLED FUNDS

 Pooled funds are Unit Investment Trust Funds and Mutual Funds.
 When you buy investment-linked life insurance, the insurance company invests your money in these.
 So why not just invest in pooled funds directly, right?

 Remember that when you fail to pay your insurance premiums, your policy will get canceled.
 But if you fail to top-up your investments, then nothing bad happens and your investment just stays there.

 Need a primer about pooled funds?
 Read: How Do You Make Money From UITF Investing?

 Finally, investing your money in a business is one of the best things you can do while you’re still young because if your business fails, then you still have many years ahead to rebuild your finances.

 While that’s a worst-case scenario – remember that the best way to learn about entrepreneurship is to become one – and as always, the earlier you do it, the better.

 More importantly, if creating your own business is difficult given your financial resources and limited free time – then consider joining a network marketing business.